It's one of Iowa's most endangered historic properties. A Bettendorf developer hopes to save it.

 Meginnis, who abstained from voting on the resolution, is a self-employed historic preservation consultant who is aiding Licandro in applying for state grants and tax credits to finance the work.

 "Without help from the historic and workforce housing tax credits, nothing about it is viable," Licandro said of securing lender financing.
-"The cost are exorbitant to be able to do it the right way -- the historically accurate way -- to restore the building the way it needs to be done."
+"The costs are exorbitant to be able to do it the right way — the historically accurate way — to restore the building the way it needs to be done."

 The federal program provides a 20% credit against qualified expenses for rehabilitating eligible historic structures.
 Iowa provides a 25% credit, as well as a refund of sales, service or use taxes paid during construction and a state investment tax credit of up to 10% of costs directly related to the construction or rehabilitation of housing.

-Licandro said he anticipates starting working as soon as this fall and was waiting on a masonry company to begin addressing the building's most immediate need: stabilization of the south wall that is bowing and starting to crumble.
+Licandro said he anticipated starting work as soon as this fall and was waiting on a masonry company to begin addressing the building's most immediate need: stabilization of the south wall that is bowing and starting to crumble.

 "Super extensive amount of work has to go into that," Licandro said.